swetha4444/Classification-Algorithims-Comparison/README.md

-# Comparison of accuracies in Clustering Algorithms
+# Comparison of accuracies of Classification Algorithms
 Comparison of different clustering models to categorise dataset to determine whether a user purchased a particular product or not.

 ## Gaussian Mixture Model